 Avoiding Crowds at the Vic Falls

-With one million visitors annually it gets a little busy here from June to September.
-Most visitors combine Victoria Falls with safaris in the different National Parks as we did.
-Important is to book your helicopter flight and your hotel in advance.
-The helicopter flight is an outstanding experience that shouldn't be missed at the falls and the same for the sunset cruise.
+With one million visitors annually, it gets a little busy here from June to September.
+Most visitors combine Victoria Falls with safaris in the different National Parks, as we did.
+It is essential to book your helicopter flight and your hotel in advance.
+The helicopter flight is an outstanding experience that shouldn't be missed at the falls, and the same goes for the sunset cruise.
 Choose your hotel wisely to be independent.
 We visited the falls several times throughout the day.
 In the early morning and afternoon, the crowds were bearable.
-Early morning during the sunrise and late afternoon it's quieter here along the falls.
+Early morning during the sunrise and late afternoon, it's quieter here along the falls.

 Malaria is an issue in Africa, and the risk is the highest during the rainy season and at the beginning of the dry season.
-It is recommended to wear long sleeves, long trousers to keep mosquitoes at bay.
-It is advisable to take antimalarial in a high-risk time and even in the dry season I recommend a stand-by medication in your suitcase.
+It is recommended to wear long sleeves, and long trousers to keep mosquitoes at bay.
+It is advisable to take antimalarial in a high-risk time, and even in the dry season, I recommend a stand-by medication in your suitcase.
 Ask your doctor what he or she recommends for your vacation in Africa.

 Accommodation and Tours at Vic Falls